 Order a JR (Japan Rail) Pass

 The JR Pass is a flat-rate pass that allows you unlimited travel on almost all JR trains for up to 21 days.
-Its main allure (outside of the Yamanote Line) is to ride the shinkansen (bullet train) to various locations throughout Japan.
+It can be used not only for the slow, local trains throughout the cities, but also to ride the shinkansen (bullet train) to various locations throughout Japan.
 Eligible lines stretch from Hakodate, Hokkaido in the north to Kagoshima, Kyushu in the south.
 Using shinkansen and/or regular trains, you can reach every Japanese prefecture except Okinawa, which is “the Hawaii of Japan.”
 More immediately, you can use the JR Pass for the monorail between Haneda Airport and Tokyo or the Narita Express between Narita Airport and Tokyo.
-You can also use it on the Yamanote Line and the Osaka Loop Line which run in a circuit around Tokyo and Osaka respectively.

 Depending on how much you plan to ride the trains/subways, you could save hundreds of dollars over the course of your stay.
 There are three periods available: one-week (30,000¥), two-week (46,000¥), or three-week (60,000 ¥) for adults.
 The three-week pass is the best value, but it depends on your travel plans.
 Even if you were to stay in Japan for three weeks, your individual itinerary might make a one-week pass the most prudent option.
 To be safe, I would recommend getting a pass that is valid for the length of your trip.
 There are “green” (first-class) passes as well, but I don’t think that the benefit is enough to justify the higher price.
 You can also buy a cheaper pass for a specific area of Japan, e.g. East Japan or Shikoku.
 The site lists the prices and the requirements.

 The website HyperDia contains a search function for the shinkansen between any two destinations.